-NLS-TL messages may be sent with the router alert bit set in IPv4 headers or with the IPv6 router alert option [rfc2711].
+NLS-TL messages are UDP-encapsulated and sent on UDP port 7549.
+They MAY be sent with the router alert bit set in IPv4 headers or with the IPv6 router alert option [RFC 2711], but it is not required.
 If the message is end-to-end and needs route discovery and pinning, the BUILD-ROUTE bit in the NLS-TL flags header MUST be set to 1 and the HOP-BY-HOP bit MUST be set to 0.
 If the message is being routed hop-by-hop, the HOP-BY-HOP bit MUST be set to 1 and the BUILT-ROUTE bit MUST be set to 0.
 (Note that there may be applications in which both the HOP-BY-HOP and the BUILD- ROUTE bit will be set to 0.)